 The filters in a Water-to-go bottle are based on technology developed by NASA.
 Very cool!
 These bottles use 3 types of filtration to wean out 99.9% of nasties, including bacteria, viruses, metals and chemicals.

 I relied on this water bottle when travelling around Pakistan, India and Nepal for 5 months and I didn’t get sick once.
 Not once!
-I guess that in itself is a pretty good recommendation! (well that and the fact that I wash my hands a lot when travelling!)
+I guess that in itself is a pretty good recommendation! (well that and the fact that I wash my hands a lot when travelling!).
+But I continue to use this bottle whilst hiking around the UK and am using it on my current travels around South America.

-4. LifeStraw Go 2-Stage – Best Company Ethics
+4. LifeStraw Go series – Best Company Ethics

 The LifeStraw Go again works by using suction through filters contained in a straw.
 LifeStraw has a 2 filter system.
 The membrane microfilter removes bacteria, parasites and microplastics and lasts for 4000litres.
 The carbon filter reduces chemicals, chlorine and bad odours and lasts for 100litres.